cse-sim/cse/doc/src/docs/input-structure.md

 ### Member Statements

-As introduced in the section on [statements](#statements-overview), statements which assign values to members are of the general form:
+As introduced in the section on [statements][statements-overview], statements which assign values to members are of the general form:

         *memberName* = *expression*;

 The specific member names for each class of objects are given in Section 5; many have already been shown in examples.

 Depending on the member, the appropriate type for the expression giving the member value may be numeric (integer or floating point), string, object name, or multiple-choice.
-Expressions of all types will be described in detail in the section on [expressions](#expressions).
+Expressions of all types will be described in detail in the section on [expressions][expressions].

-Each member also has its _variability_ (also given in the [input data](#input-data) section), or maximum acceptable _variation_.
-This is how often the expression for the value can change during the simulation -- hourly, daily, monthly, no change (constant), etc. The "variations" were introduced in the [expressions overview](#expressions-overview) section and will be further detailed in a [section on variation frequencies](#variation-frequencies-revisited).
+Each member also has its _variability_ (also given in the [input data][input-data] section), or maximum acceptable _variation_.
+This is how often the expression for the value can change during the simulation -- hourly, daily, monthly, no change (constant), etc. The "variations" were introduced in the [expressions overview][expressions-overview] section and will be further detailed in a [section on variation frequencies][variation-frequencies-revisited].

 Four special statements, AUTOSIZE, UNSET, REQUIRE, and FREEZE, add flexibility in working with members.

 #### AUTOSIZE

 AUTOSIZE followed by a member name, sets the member to be sized by CSE.
-The option to AUTOSIZE a member will be shown under its legal range where it is described in the [input data](#input-data) section.
+The option to AUTOSIZE a member will be shown under its legal range where it is described in the [input data][input-data] section.
 AUTOSIZE is only applicable to members describing HVAC system airflows and heating/cooling capacities.
-If AUTOSIZE is used for any member in the input, input describing design day conditions must also be specified (see [TOP Autosizing](#top-autosizing)).
+If AUTOSIZE is used for any member in the input, input describing design day conditions must also be specified (see [TOP Autosizing][top-autosizing]).

 #### UNSET

 UNSET followed by a member name is used when it is desired to delete a member value previously given.
 UNSETing a member resets the object to the same internal state it was in before the member was originally given.
-This makes it legal to specify a new value for the member (normally, a duplicate specification results in an error message); if the member is required (as specified in the [input data](#input-data) section), then an error message will occur if RUN is given without re specifying the member.
+This makes it legal to specify a new value for the member (normally, a duplicate specification results in an error message); if the member is required (as specified in the [input data][input-data] section), then an error message will occur if RUN is given without re specifying the member.

 Situations where you really might want to specify a member, then later remove it, include: